UniTracker: Learning Universal Whole-Body Motion Tracker for Humanoid Robots: METHOD

 \subsection{Problem Formulation}

 We formulate the problem of humanoid robot whole-body motion tracking as a goal-conditioned reinforcement learning (RL) task, where a policy $\pi$ is trained to track reference motions at the whole-body level.
 The state $s_t$ comprises the robot's proprioceptive information $s_t^p$ and the goal $s_t^g$ which specifies the target state for all body parts.
 The reward function $r_t = R(s_t^p, s_t^g)$, defined in terms of the agent’s proprioception and goal state, yields dense signals to guide policy optimization.
-To better focus on motion tracking at the whole-body level, we fix the wrist joints of our 29-degree-of-freedom (DoF) Unitree G1 robot\cite{unitreeg1}, reducing the action space to 23 dimensions.
+To better focus on motion tracking at the whole-body level, we fix the wrist joints of our 29-degree-of-freedom (DoF) Unitree G1 robot\citep{unitreeg1}, reducing the action space to 23 dimensions.
 The action $a_t \in \mathbb{R}^{23}$ specifies target joint positions, which are executed via a PD controller to actuate the robot.
-For policy optimization, we employ Proximal Policy Optimization (PPO)~\cite{schulman2017proximalpolicyoptimizationalgorithms} to maximize the expected cumulative discounted reward $\mathbb{E}\left[\sum_{t=1}^T \gamma^{t-1} r_t\right]$.
+For policy optimization, we employ Proximal Policy Optimization (PPO)~\citep{schulman2017proximalpolicyoptimizationalgorithms} to maximize the expected cumulative discounted reward $\mathbb{E}\left[\sum_{t=1}^T \gamma^{t-1} r_t\right]$.

-This setup raises two critical questions in developing a universal yet robust humanoid robot motion tracking policy: 1) how to maximize the policy's expressiveness to track a diverse range of motions and 2) how to minimize the sim-to-real performance degradation caused by the dynamic mismatch between simulation and the real world.

-UniTracker addresses these challenges through a CVAE-based two stage training pipeline.
-First, we train a perturbation-free oracle policy in simulation using filtered reference motions retargeted from large-scale human motion dataset.
-Second, we distill the oracle policy into a hierarchical controller via a Conditional Variational Autoencoder (CVAE).The resulting universal whole-body motion tracker (UniTracker) is shown in Figure~\ref{fig:pipeline}.

-The remainder of this section is structured as follows.
-First, we describe the curation of a high-quality, feasible humanoid robot motion dataset for policy training in Section~\ref{sec:B} and then detail the training of the oracle policy in simulation which attempts to maximize the expressiveness of our motion tracker in Section~\ref{sec:C}.
-Further we explain the distillation of the oracle policy using CVAE in Section~\ref{sec:D}
+The remainder of this section is organized as follows.
+Section~\ref{sec:B} introduces the construction of a high-quality humanoid motion dataset for policy training.
+Section~\ref{sec:C} describes the training of an oracle policy in simulation, which is designed both to maximize the expressiveness of motion tracking.
+Section~\ref{sec:D} details the distillation of the oracle policy into a deployable student using a CVAE-based framework.
+Section~\ref{sec:E} presents our fast adaptation strategy, which enables rapid fine-tuning based on the universal tracker.
+An overview of the proposed universal whole-body motion tracking framework is provided in Figure~\ref{fig:pipeline}.